SignTools/SignTools/FAQ.md

 ### 4. Each signed app will expire in 7 days

-Re-sign it and you will get another 7 days.
+Resign it and you will get another 7 days.

 ### 5. A maximum of 10 app ids can be registered per 7 days